 There’s a lot going on these days.

-Here are the audio examples for my Bass Player Magazine Woodshed column, Sight-Reading In The Studio, Part 1.
+Here are the audio examples for my Bass Player Magazine, June 2014 Woodshed column, Skills That Pay Bills: Sight-Reading In The Studio, Part 2.
 Like it?
 Pass it on!

 A Sound For Sore Ears!
 This is a fantastic tune from the pen of the great tenor saxophonist / composer Jimmy Heath.
 Check out my recent Bass Player Magazine article with analysis of this and other classic Heath lines.